Novimatrem/blog/hrtcountup.markdown

 • HRT since: 25/12/2022

-• Estradiol Oestrogel, Finasteride tablets.
+• Estradiol Oestrogel (applied to lower belly), Finasteride tablets.

 • Height: 5’5” [which equals to 165cm]